 If an archipelago is located within the borders of two different hydrography items, then you must create internal polygons for it within both of those items.

 18.104.22.168.
 When not to use internal polygons

 Internal polygons should not be used when drawing the following:

-Outlines of reservoirs located within woodlands items (there is a Reservoir item under the Hydrography category on YME):
+Outlines of bodies of water located within woodlands items (there is a Body of water item under the Hydrography category on YME):

 Outlines of woodlands located within island polygons (there is an Islands item under the Terrain category and a Woodlands item under the Vegetation category on YME):

 Islands located within the borders of hydrographic items that belong to the lake, reservoir, water basin, pond, swamp, glacier, outdoor pool, and lake groupcategories (on Yandex Map Editor there is an Islanditem within the Terrain category):

 Terrain items located on islands.
 For example, a volcano on an island can be drawn as a separate terrain item, but it should not be drawn as an internal polygon within an island item.

 22.214.171.124.
 When to use a combination of internal polygons and regular polygons